ts4z/barge-rulebook/src/reno-straight.md

 ## TLDR

-A cousin [Big O](big-o.md), this game is played "best-best" high-low, and the low hand *must* be a straight.
+A cousin of [Big O](big-o.md), this game is played "best-best" high-low, and the low hand *must* be a straight.

 ## Forced Money